Charles H. Wright: Public service

 Wright was the writer and publisher of the Medical Association Demand Equal Opportunity, and also wrote two books on Paul Robeson: Robeson: Labor's Forgotten Champion and The Peace Advocacy of Paul Robeson.

 In 1965, Wright opened the International Afro-American Museum on West Grand Boulevard.
 The next year, he opened a traveling exhibit to tour the state.
 In 1978, the city of Detroit agreed to lease the museum a plot of land in Midtown.
 Groundbreaking for the new museum occurred in 1985, and the museum was renamed the Museum of African American History.
 A larger museum was built ten years later, opening in 1997.
 In 1998, the museum was renamed the Charles H. Wright Museum of African American History in dedication of Dr. Wright.

 Personal life

-Wright met and married Louise Lovett, a Librarian, from Chicago in 1950.
+Wright met and married Louise Lovett, a librarian from Chicago, in 1950.

-They had 2 children, Stephanie Wright Griggs and Carla Wright MD.
+They had 2 children, Stephanie Wright Griggs and Carla Wright.

-The Library at the Charles H Wright Museum is the Louise Lovett Library dedicated to Louise Wright for her work in creating the library.

 Louise Lovett Wright died in 1985.

+The library at the Charles H. Wright Museum is named the Louise Lovett Library in her honor.

-Wright met Roberta Hughes an accomplished educator, attorney and author who loved working with children.
+Wright then met Roberta Hughes an accomplished educator, attorney and author who loved working with children.
 They were married in 1989.

-Mrs Hughes Wright had a son and daughter with her first husband, Wilbur B. Hughes Jr.
+At that time, Mrs Hughes Wright already had a son and daughter with her first husband, Wilbur B. Hughes Jr.